THORACIC CORD COMPRESSION:

 Spinal Tumors:

-Infectious conditions such as spinal epidural abscess, spinal tuberculosis (Pott’s disease), or spinal meningitis can lead to inflammation and swelling within the spinal canal, resulting in compression of the thoracic spinal cord.
-In severe cases, infection-related abscess formation or tissue destruction can directly compress the spinal cord.
+Infections like spinal abscess, spine tuberculosis, or spinal meningitis can cause swelling in the spinal canal.
+As a result, this presses on the thoracic spinal cord.
+In severe cases, abscesses or tissue damage from infections can directly squeeze the spinal cord.

 Questions and Answers